backend / product / shipping

 About

-I am a backend-focused developer with a strong interest in real products, infrastructure, and the parts of engineering where delivery matters as much as features.
+I am a backend-focused developer with a strong interest in working with APIs and databases, developing my own subsystems, and, more recently, deployment and DevOps in general.
 I study Applied Informatics at RSHU and, in parallel, develop Ventus Iter inside a university accelerator.
-I feel most at home in projects where I can work not only on isolated features, but on a real operating system around them: backend, APIs, deployment, CI, structure, and grounded product thinking.
+I feel most at home in projects where I have to work not only on isolated features, but on a real operating system around them: backend, APIs, deployment, CI, structure, and grounded product thinking.

 path